hphuongdhsp/ml-blog/_posts/2022-08-05-segmentation-model-part5.md

 In the last post, we have discovered how to augmente data on GPUs with Kornia.
 This post, we will we discover how to use [DALI](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html) to accelerate deep learning.

 We will work with the Segmentation Problem (Nail Segmentation).
 For that, we use Pytorch Lightninig to train model and use `DALI` to load data and do data processing.
-The first and second we will recall `Problem Description and Dataset`.
+In the first and second parts we will recall `Problem Description and Dataset`.
 If you have followed previous posts, you can skip that part.

 ## 1. Problem Description and Dataset